 While many tax figures, such as exclusions or penalties, remain the same from year to year, there are certain numbers that are adjusted typically on annual basis, taking into account inflation and cost-of-living increases.

-Based on the latest Consumer Price Index increase, the following expat-related adjustments are expected to apply in 2023:
+Based on the latest Consumer Price Index increase, the following expat-related adjustments will apply in 2023 (as confirmed by IRS Revenue Procedure 2022-38):

 Inflation Adjustments for Foreign Tax Items